yungchou/contoso.insurance/HOL/Hands-on lab step-by step - Building a resilient IaaS architecture.md

 **Note**: This process will take about 10-15 minutes to complete and be careful not to stop the process.

-8. Open the Azure portal and browse to the **LitwareCloudShopRG** Resource Group.
+8. Open the Azure portal and browse to the **contosoCloudShopRG** Resource Group.
 Notice now, the machines are using Managed Disks, and the disk objects now appear.

     ![Four Disk objects display: SQLVM-1, SQLVM-1\_SQL1datadisk1, SQLVM-1\_SQL1datadisk2, and SQLVM-1\_SQLVM-1OSDisk.](images/Hands-onlabstep-bystep-BuildingaresilientIaaSarchitectureimages/media/image99.png "Disk objects")